jameshiew/biojs-io-snparser/README.md

 [![Build Status](https://travis-ci.org/jameshiew/biojs-io-snparser.svg)](https://travis-ci.org/jameshiew/biojs-io-snparser)
 [![dependencies Status](https://david-dm.org/jameshiew/biojs-io-snparser/status.svg)](https://david-dm.org/jameshiew/biojs-io-snparser)

+***This package is no longer maintained and not a good example of parsing a genome text file using node.js - see https://github.com/cslarsen/dna-traits for a better 23AndMe parser solution.***

 Parse raw SNP data into Javascript objects.

 The ultimate aim of this component is to be able to parse the raw data from various direct-to-consumer (DTC) SNP